thenorthalliance/DockerIntro/README.md

 3. Add items to the list, stop the container and start a new one.
 Are the notes preserved?
 4. If you're curious about where the volume actually stores the data, you can inspect it and see where in the hosts file system the volume actually is located.
    TIPS: docker volume inspect todo-db

+## Docker cleanup
+Stop your running containters.
+Remove your containers.
+Either one by one or   all of them in one og by uging a  piping command.
+   TIPS: `docker stop #containerID`
+   TIPS: `docker rm #containerID`
+   TIPS (will remove everything): `docker rm $(docker ps -a -q)`

+List your images and delete the images.
+Either one by one or all of them in one go by using a piping command.
+   TIPS: `docker images`
+   TIPS: `docker rmi #Image ID `
+   TIPS: `docker rmi $(docker images -q)`